YilanXiao/BookRecommender/README.md

 # Book Recommender

 This project builds a personlised book recommemder system using K-nearest-neighbours(KNN).
-The system will then give a list of recommended books based on user's input of their favourite book.
+The system will then give a list of recommended books based on the user's input of their favourite book.

 ## Getting Started